BostonGlobe/wp-local-compose/README.md

 #### Configure WordPress

-The following additions to the wp-config.php file are recommended:
+The following additions to the wp-config.php file are recommended.
+These allow the WP instance to use the Docker stack Redis and ElasticSearch containers.
 `define( 'WP_REDIS_HOST', 'redis' );`
 `define( 'WP_ELASTICSEARCH_HOST', 'elasticsearch' );`
 `define( 'WP_ELASTICSEARCH_PORT', '9200' );`